 During my time in graduate school, I taught university level general chemistry and analytical chemistry courses and laboratories and have helped hundreds of students understand and apply a wide range of concepts and tools to better understand both practical and theoretical problems in and outside of the laboratory.
 The key is to build off of what you know and work in steps to understand each problem and how to solve it.
 I think being able to relate a problem back to what you already know is the best way to understand difficult concepts or problems, and I will use that along with the knowledge and skills I've gained over the ten plus years I have been studying chemistry to help you in any way I can.
 In my free time I enjoy playing video games, board games, watching college football, NFL football, anime, manga, and sci fi.

-Hendrix College - Bachelors, Chemistry
+Undergraduate Degree: Hendrix College - Bachelors, Chemistry

-Vanderbilt University - PhD, Chemistry
+Graduate Degree: Vanderbilt University - PHD, Chemistry

 What is your teaching philosophy?